-A study of the Military Chaplain Paradox and the difference between ministering in a pluralistic environment as opposed to performing a pluralistic ministry.
+A study of the of the difference between ministering in a pluralistic environment as opposed to performing a pluralistic ministry.
 Where do we draw the lines between requirements of our faith and the requirements of Government in an employee/employer position as a minister to those in need?
 This and other challenging questions will be addressed.
 Required for the MAMC Program only.